MetaCell/cloud-harness/application-templates/django-fastapi/README.md

 ### Frontend

-Backend code is inside the *frontend* directory.
+Frontend code is inside the *frontend* directory.

 Frontend is by default generated as a React web application, but no constraint about this specific technology.